 - Make sure you understand.
 If any of your doctor’s recommendations aren’t clear, ask them to explain them again.

 Seek treatment for depression

 Don’t be ashamed or embarrassed to talk to your doctor about your mood issues.
-Antidepressants such as Prozac and other SSRIs can and do help MS patients.
-Traditional psychotherapy or cognitive behavioral therapy can also be very helpful.
+Antidepressants such as Prozac and other SSRIs can help you feel better.
+Talk therapy or cognitive behavioral therapy (CBT) can also be very helpful.